First Council of Orléans: Attendees

 Although Clovis convoked the council, he was not present in Orléans when the bishops met.
 Of the thirty-three attending bishops, approximately two-thirds were from northern Gaul and the remaining third from the south.
 The provinces represented at Orléans were Bordeaux, Bourges, Éauze, Tours, Rouen, Sens, and Rheims.
 However, it was Cyprian of Bordeaux, a southern bishop, who presided over the council.
 Halfond proposes that Clovis chose Cyprian as president in acknowledgement of the ‘long-established spiritual and pastoral authority’ of the southern bishops, and their association with conciliar tradition.

 Halfond further argues that Clovis purposely elected to represent cities recently integrated into his kingdom, including newly appointed northern bishops and the Aquitanian bishops previously under Visigothic rule.
 Halfond refers to the council’s episcopal subscriptions to support this.
-The bishops are listed in order of seniority, so the subscriptions shows that many of the northern bishops were the most recently appointed.
+The bishops are listed in order of seniority, so the subscriptions show that many of the northern bishops were the most recently appointed.

 Location

 Map of Frankish Gaul in 511, showing the location of Orléans.

 For the location of his synod, Clovis chose the civitas of Orléans, located in north-central Gaul, on the Loire River.
 Its central location allowed for accessibility, and its status as a frontier city between Clovis’ kingdom and the newly conquered Visigothic territory gave the location significance.

-In 511 Orléans had no import in Gallic conciliar affairs, but over the Merovingian period was to become a prominent meeting place for national church councils.
+In 511 Orléans had no significance in Gallic conciliar affairs, but over the Merovingian period was to become a prominent meeting place for national church councils.
 Four further councils took place in Orléans in the sixth century.